jblam251/tcgaRNAML/README.md

 An R Package for Analyzing Gene Expression data from The Cancer Genome Atlas

 ## About tcgaRNAML
 tcgaRNAML is a collection of functions used to explore the relationship between clinical features and gene expression data from The Cancer Genome Atlas (TCGA) database.
 The package represents only a small subset of code written for the purpose of general TCGA data exploration.
-It relies on the [TCGA2STAT](https://cran.r-project.org/web/packages/TCGA2STAT/index.html) package to access and download up-to-date datasets from the TGCA data portal.
-It currently supports two functions: makeROCs and varselectVenn.
+It relies on the [TCGA2STAT](https://cran.r-project.org/web/packages/TCGA2STAT/index.html) package to access and download RNA-seq datasets from the TGCA data portal.
+The package currently supports two functions: makeROCs and varselectVenn.